Undergraduate international applicants

 Graduate admission is not guaranteed with undergraduate admission and requires a separate graduate application upon completion of all relevant requirements.

-International applicants should consider this carefully before deciding to enroll.
 Visit University Academic Advising for more details on pre-health programs at VCU.

 Don't miss an international application deadline.